Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 The text segment is also known as the code segment.
 It is read-only.

+The rodata segment contains read-only data.

 The data segment contains initialised static variables.
-They can be modified.
+They can be modified (read/write data).

 The bss segment stands for block start by symbol.
+It's a bit strange, somewhere along the line from the mainframe technology this was developed on, the meaning behind the naming of it has been lost.
+Nowadays to everyone it means zero-initialised data.

 <br>